-SECTION 4.
-Section 5A of said chapter 111, as so appearing is hereby amended by striking outthe first paragraph and inserting in place thereof the following two paragraphs:-
+SECTION 6.
+Section 5A of chapter 111, as so appearing is hereby amended by striking out the

+163 first paragraph thereof and inserting in place thereof the following two paragraphs:-

 The department may purchase, produce, and distribute anti-toxins, serums, vaccines, immunizing agents, antibiotics, and other pharmaceutical or medical supplies in the interest of preparing for or controlling diseases dangerous to the public health.